actionhero/www.actionherojs.com/tutorials/initializers.md

 To use a custom initializer, create a `initializers` directory in your project.
 Export a class that extends `actionhero.Initializer` and implements at least one of `start`, `stop` or `initialize` and specify your priorities.

-You can generate a file of this type with `actionhero generate initializer --name=stuffInit`
+You can generate a file of this type with `actionhero generate-initializer --name=stuffInit`

 ## Errors